quat1024/garden/garden/another-datagen.md

 ## Facet Holders

 A facet holder is anything with a bag of related facets.
-An item might have an associated lang entry, creative tab, and crafting recipe, for example, so it makes sense as a facet holder.
+An "item" might have an associated lang entry, creative tab, and crafting recipe, for example, so it makes sense as a facet holder.

-The main purpose of creating specialized facet holders is building domain-specific languages over facets.
-The "add to lang file" facet requires a lang key and a value, but if you have an Item facet holder you can make a "give the item a name" function which can prefill the lang key
+The purpose of creating specialized facet holders is building a domain-specific languages over facets.
+The facet for assigning an item model requires a model and an item to assign it to.
+When you are working within an item's facet holder, you have the item ID available and don't need to manually thread it through.

+Importantly:

-Importantly: There is no restriction on what facets you can add to what holders, there is no restriction on how many facets you can add, and it never matters *which* hole a facet was put in.
-The domain-specific language for some facet might prefill the ID for you but you can always pick a different one
+- There is no restriction on what facets you can add to what holders,
+- there is no restriction on how many facets you can add of any type,
+- it never matters *which* holder a facet was put in. (it's always safe to slosh facets around between collections)

+The domain-specific language for a recipe facet might prefill the recipe ID based off the crafting result's ID, but you can always pick a different ID.
+Special-cases (like an item with two recipes or models or whatever) do not break the system.

 ## Implementation

 In templates I have a `Tmpl` holder which represents a block/item pair.
-They take the block id as an argument and then the double-brace init idiom is used https://codeberg.org/quat/templates-mod/src/commit/d748e7ca0fe27b25e30f81915951d9553433330d/src/dgen/java/io/github/cottonmc/templates/dgen/Dgen.java#L64 .
-The constructor sets the blockId variable and then the class initializer can use it.
+The block ID is taken as argument and double-brace init idiom is used to execute code within that context. https://codeberg.org/quat/templates-mod/src/commit/d748e7ca0fe27b25e30f81915951d9553433330d/src/dgen/java/io/github/cottonmc/templates/dgen/Dgen.java#L64 .

 So i make a bunch of `Tmpl`s.

-Then i create a single giant FacetHolder, pour all the facets into it (plus a few more that don't belong to any `Tmpl`) and loop over them by type.
-Sometimes 1 facet = 1 json file, other times i loop over all facets of a type and collect then into one file
+Then i create a single giant FacetHolder, pour all the facets into it (plus a few more that don't belong to any `Tmpl`) and loop over each facet by type.
+Sometimes 1 facet = 1 json file, other times i loop over all facets of a type and collect then into a bug array which i write out as a json file.

 ## Facet types themselves